databricks/genai-cookbook/genai_cookbook/index-2.md

 # Databricks Generative AI Cookbook

-**TLDR;** this cookbook and its sample code will take you from initial POC to high-quality production-ready application using [Mosaic AI Quality Lab](https://docs.databricks.com/generative-ai/agent-evaluation/index.html) and [Mosaic AI Agent Framework](https://docs.databricks.com/generative-ai/retrieval-augmented-generation.html) on the Databricks platform.
+**TLDR;** this cookbook and its sample code will take you from initial POC to high-quality production-ready application using [Mosaic AI Agent Evaluation](https://docs.databricks.com/generative-ai/agent-evaluation/index.html) and [Mosaic AI Agent Framework](https://docs.databricks.com/generative-ai/retrieval-augmented-generation.html) on the Databricks platform.

 The Databricks Generative AI Cookbook is a definitive how-to guide for building *high-quality* generative AI applications. *High-quality* applications are applications that:
 1. **Accurate:** provide correct responses